IBIO4490/final_project-manrique_robayo/README.md

 /media/disk0/dlmanrique/Principios/Proyecto/modelos
 /media/disk0/dlmanrique/Principios/Proyecto/data
 ```
 Now, after having copied these folders the commands to run each one of the models are detailed.
 In the --GPU_ids section you must put a number (0,1,2, or 3).
 Example: --GPU_ids 1 is a correct command.
+Run the following commands just inside the folder of the repository, not inside any other folder.

 ### LDM